- Able to buy on their website, some US stores and Amazon US

 “Maybe it work for others, but not for me.”

 “Reduces flush tremendously, no heart palpitations, and no warm feelings.
 The only thing I would say is the flavor isn’t the greatest, but it’s an effective product.”

 It’s really helpful if Lighten Up could receive more unbiased reviews so customers can make an informed choice before choosing to buy – especially if there are no refunds available.

 Who is Bibi Beverages?

-Bibi Beverages was created by Jen Du from Austin, Texas (hence all the stores that sell her products are mainly in Texas).
+Jen Du from Austin, Texas is behind Bibi Beverages (hence all the stores that sell her products are mainly in Texas).

 As an Asian-American, she was tired of avoiding alcohol or experiencing painful symptoms when she drank.
 We know there’s tons of people who feel the same way, too.
 So she set out to create a solution.